ewanmellor/git-diff-image/README.md

 $ git diff-image
 # The same output as above, *and* a montage of the visual differences will be
 # generated and opened in Preview.

+$ diff-image anImageThatHasChanged1.jpg anImageThatHasChanged2.jpg
+# The same as above, only using files on disk not git differences.
 ```

 ![Screenshot](example-comparison.png?raw=true)